Corals Profile – Live Coral for Saltwater Reef Aquariums

 Easy types of corals for a reef tank

 Compared with soft corals, hard corals are more challenging to care for.
-Hence, if you are a beginner, soft corals would be a better choice.
-In this segment, we will cover some corals that are easy to keep and suitable for reef tanks.
-For instance, Zoanthids, Mushroom corals, and Green star polyps.
+Hence, soft corals would be a better choice if you are a beginner.
+In this segment, we will cover some corals that are easy to keep and suitable for reef tanks—for instance, Zoanthids, Mushroom corals, and Green star polyps.

 Zoanthids (Soft corals)

-Featuring various brilliant colors, Zoanthids grow fast and can adapt to a wide range of light levels and water conditions.
+Featuring various brilliant colors, Zoanthids grow fast and can adapt to various light levels and water conditions.
 Also, a mat of tissue connects all the polyps.
 However, zoanthids may contain a neurotoxin, called palytoxin.
 Thus, you should be cautious to avoid palytoxin poisoning.

 Size